gauss77/php-ajax-form-demo/README.md

 ### Field names

 Input field and `data-*` attribute names are defined in constants in `AjaxForm` (`*_FIELD`) and in the JavaScript script (`app.js`).

+### PHP JSON serialization

+PHP data type classes should implement the `JsonJsonSerializable` interface and its `JsonSerializable::jsonSerialize()` method, as shown in the examples, to match input field names to attribute names, and to include only identifiers of foreign attributes, not the entire objects.

 ### JavaScript-jQuery form serialization